GoogleChromeLabs/wordpressdev/README.md

 Run `lando stop` to turn off the environment and `lando start` to restart it again later.

-Run `lando phpunit` to run all tests or `lando phpunit tests/phpunit/tests/<directory-name>` to run a specific set of tests.
+Run `lando phpunit` to perform all tests or `lando phpunit tests/phpunit/tests/<directory-name>` to perform a specific set of tests.

 You can learn more about available commands in the [Lando documentation](https://docs.devwithlando.io/).